 Danish agriculture commits to responsible and deforestation-free soy

 Danish agriculture tightens up its requirements for the production of responsible soy: By 2025, soy purchased for feed by Danish agriculture must be responsibly produced, verified and deforestation-free.
-At the same time, agriculture highlights the need for European solutions.

 Danish farmers are known around the world as some of the most skilled and as being at the forefront of sustainability, and now a unified Danish agricultural industry is committing to being even more actively involved in supporting the production of sustainable soy.